mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 She said, “I learned Buddhism under the guidance of a famous Zen Master who is living in the monastery pretty close to this shop.
 His name is [Ryōtan Zen Master](glossary#ryōtan-sūshin).
 You had better go there, and practice under him.”

 So he immediately went to that monastery and practiced, instead of debating with [a] Zen Master about some aspect of Diamond Sutra.

 That is Tokusan or Te Shan Zen Master.
 In the future, he was a great Zen Master in China, in the line of Rinzai.
 Tokusan was pretty noted for the strict and rough training of the monks.

 ##### 11:42

 Anyway, “When Te Shan arrived at arrived at Kuei Shan”:  [Isan or Kuei Shan](glossary#isan-reiyū) was the founder of one of the Zen schools in China.
 In those days, there were the five schools ... of Zen.
 So, Te Shan arrived at Kuei Shan; probably Te Shan tried to check [out] who Kuei Shan was.
-So, [it’s] just like visiting the old, famous temples before, in order to debate with the Zen Masters on the Zen teachings: “Mind itself is Buddha.”
+[It’s] just like visiting the old, famous temples before, in order to debate with the Zen Masters on the Zen teachings, “Mind itself is Buddha.”

 “He carried his bundle with him into the teaching hall, where he crossed from east to west and from west to east.”
 I think he went inside to the monastery, Kuei Shan’s monastery, without dropping down his bundles et cetera; immediately he went inside to the monastery and teaching hall.
 The teaching hall is usually located at the top of the hill.
 So he went there, without dropping down his bundles.
 And also he walked to the left and to the right, from west to east, east to west, going back and forth.
 And he was looking around, and finally he said: “Nothing.
 There is nothing.”
 Then he went out.